TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/ChangelogAndNewsmd/Index.rst

    :class: with-shadow
    :alt: Uprade Analysis

-   The "Uprade Analysis" in the Install Tool
+   The "Upgrade Analysis" in the Install Tool